15 Best Things To Do in Koh Lanta: The Complete Guide

 6. Watch the Sunset from a Beach Bar

-• Blue Moon Beach Bar
+• The Blue Moon Beach Bar

-• Reggae Bar at Crown Lanta Resort
+• Reggae Bar (Avani+ Koh Lanta Krabi Resort)

-• Shanti Shanti Beach House (more below)
+• Shanti Shanti Beach House (more on that below)

 Things To Do in Koh Lanta - Sunsets